 You've accepted the offer, signed the lease, and started the mountain of paperwork that comes with an international move.
-Then someone mentions Singapore customs, and suddenly you're down a rabbit hole of permit requirements, GST declarations, and a vague memory that chewing gum is illegal.
+Then someone mentions Singapore customs, and suddenly you're in a rabbit hole of permit requirements, GST declarations, and a vague memory that chewing gum is illegal.

 Here's what you need to know before your shipment leaves.